“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Obey the law of sacrifice, which means sacrificing to support the Lord’s work and repenting with a broken heart and contrite spirit.

-Obey the law of the gospel of Jesus Christ, which is the higher law that He taught while He was on the earth.
+Obey the law of the gospel of Jesus Christ, which means:

-Keep the law of chastity, which means having sexual relations only with those to whom they are legally and lawfully wedded according to God’s law.
+Keep the law of chastity, which means abstaining from sexual relations outside of a legal marriage between a man and a woman, which is according to God’s law.

-Keep the law of consecration, which means dedicating their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.
+Keep the law of consecration, which means that members dedicate their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.